-The Women’s World Cup starts on Saturday, and Canada is feverish with excitement.
-In the past week we’ve also been inundated with America’s insistence that they have now saved global soccer (insert self-praising #FIFAgate articles), and that their women’s team must avenge the loss suffered by their male-counterparts in Brazil last year.
+The Women’s World Cup starts this Saturday, and Canada, the hosts, is feverish with excitement.
+In the past week we’ve also been inundated with the United States’ insistence that they have now saved global soccer (insert self-praising #FIFAgate articles), and that their women’s team must avenge the loss suffered by their male-counterparts in Brazil last year.

 The USA are joint pre-tournament favorites with Germany.
 Brazil are also likely to be strong.
 Africa is represented by Cameroon, Cote d’Ivoire and Nigeria.

 The top women’s team in Africa, Nigeria, are coming to this tournament ready to win.
 The Falconets have qualified for every World Cup.
 Their talented squad also boasts BBC’s inaugural Female Footballer of the Year award winner, Asisat Oshoala.
 Oshoala is a 20-year-old forward who plays her club football for Liverpool (check this brilliant recent goal).

 The video of Asisat winning, had me in tears.
 This is an incredible honor and was voted by fans of the beautiful game to a wondrously gifted and deserving player.
 It’s not often my heart softens towards winners of football awards.
 Her humility is breathtaking.
 She is exactly the type of genuine player that the world needs to look to.

 Not only is Oshoala one of the youngest players to be names to the squad, but she beat out FIFA’s 2013 Female Player of the Year Nadine Angerer to win the award and is the first African player to play in the FA women’s Super League.
 She was also the leading scorer at last year’s U20 World Cup.
 Here’s a video of her pulverizing New Zealand at that tournament (notice she wears the number 4 shirt, like another great Nigerian striker, Nwankwo Kanu, used to back in the day):